Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Discussion

 In contrast to golden ratio sampling schemes, RAGA sampling schemes repeat after acquiring a finite number of spokes as defined by the approximation order.
-This avoids the accumulation of numerical errors over multiple repetitions due to floating point arithmetic.
-Additionally, the sampling scheme and related quantities such as its PSF can be precomputed and reused in the reconstruction, reducing memory requirements and potentially reconstruction time.
+This avoids the accumulation of numerical errors over multiple repetitions due to floating point arithmetic or differing numerical implementations.
+Single precision arithmetic has to be avoided for golden ratio sampling due to high numerical errors.
+While double precision can be very accurate even for longer scan times and numerical accuracy is then not a limitation, one has to avoid numerically poor implementations and agree on a single numerical implementation for exact reproduction.
+In contrast, RAGA trajectories are numerically robust for arbitrarily long scans even when using single precision.
+Additionally, the sampling scheme and related quantities such as its PSF can be precomputed and reused in Toeplitz-accelerated non-Cartesian reconstructions, reducing memory requirements and reconstruction time.
+Methods for accelerating non-Cartesian reconstructions with preprocessing based on GROG benefit from reduced gridding costs, because the individual shifting kernels $G_x^{\delta x}$ and $G_y^{\delta y}$ can be reused for samples on repeating trajectories.

-Golden-ratio sampling acquires new projections of the object with every spoke for the complete time series.
-While this seems to be an advantage, once the Nyquist criterion is exceeded further projections do not add additional information.
+Golden ratio sampling acquires new projections of the object with every spoke for the complete time series.
+While this seems to be an advantage, once the Nyquist criterion is exceeded further projection angles do not add additional information compared to their repeated variants in RAGA sampling.
 This was confirmed in a phantom experiment by using a varying number of spokes per frame.
 Their comparison showed that structural differences in the reconstructions only appeared below the Nyquist limit.
 This can be used in RAGA sampling to automatically determine the required approximation order by using the Nyquist criterion to determine the maximum number of useful projection angles, further removing an unnecessary degree of freedom for the user.
 The sampling scheme is then fully defined by the approximated angle $\phi^N$ and the base resolution, while the order $i$ is automatically set to the lowest value, which still fulfills the Nyquist criterion.

-In RAGA sampling all acquired samples are members of an equidistant angular pattern.
-This leads to the flexibility to use either of both trajectories for image reconstruction.
-With RAGA ordering, the data can be flexibly rebinned to retrospectively select the temporal resolution exactly as in golden ratio schemes as shown for IR-FLASH and a real-time cardiac MRI data set.